 Set your nuc box, I use a standard deep box, on your stand next to the parent colony.

 Remove several frames from the center of the box to leave room for your new nuc colony.

-space provided in the center of your nuc.
+into the space provided in the center of your nuc.
 Add any extra frames removed to the outside of the brood nest in